ethereum/go-ethereum/docs/fundamentals/account-management.md

 curl -X POST --data '{"id": 0, "jsonrpc": "2.0", "method": "account_new", "params": []}' http://localhost:8550 -H "Content-Type: application/json"
 ```

 The console will hang because Clef is waiting for manual approval.
 Switch to the Clef terminal and approve the action.
-Clef will prompt for a account password and then confirm the account creation in the terminal logs.
+Clef will prompt for an account password and then confirm the account creation in the terminal logs.
 A new keyfile has been added to the keystore in `go-ethereum/sepolia-data`.
 A JSON response is returned to the terminal the request originated from, containing the new account address in the `result` field.

 ```terminal
 {"jsonrpc": "2.0", "id": 0, "result": "0x168bc315a2ee09042d83d7c5811b533620531f67"}